Waknis/cuda-perf-lab/README.md

 - CUB as the production-grade baseline.
 - Roofline and Nsight Compute notes for explaining why a kernel is fast or slow.

-No benchmark number, Nsight metric, hardware result, or speedup in this repo should be invented.
-Empty tables stay TODO until a command actually produces data.

 ## Highlights

 - Reduction: the custom `vectorized_float4` kernel reached `1.006358415x` CUB